Hiking the Father Troy East Coast Trail : Flatrock to Logy Bay

 side.
 Oh.

-After the beach we started on a long, uphill, road walk.
+After the beach, we started on a long, uphill, road walk.
 It was hot, the road was winding and very busy, and there were no shoulders, so it wasn't too pleasant.
 We did however pass a few viewpoints along Marine Dr that were full of people out enjoying the nice sunny weather.
-Finally we turned onto Doran Dr, which was home to a whole row of mansions, complete with large lawns, metal fences, gated driveways, and numerous warnings that the properties were under 24 hour video surveillance.
+Finally, we turned onto Doran Dr, which was home to a whole row of mansions, complete with large lawns, metal fences, gated driveways, and numerous warnings that the properties were under 24-hour video surveillance.
 Although the view out over the harbour was gorgeous, we couldn't help but think back on Reg's and Kathy's simple 3-room cabin, with its postcard view over Fermeuse harbour, which was open to whomever walked passed, and wonder if the same degree of happiness they shared would even be possible behind all those walls.

-At the end of the road we came to the
+At the end of the road, we came to the

-trail head for Cobbler Path.
+trailhead for Cobbler Path.
 How to describe the Cobbler Path?
 I

 loved this trail, it had everything - great views, wonderful